hankehly/jrdb/docs/glossary.md

 | 追込 | おいこみ | Off the pace (stretch runner) | |

 ## Abbreviations
-In general, it is best not to abbreviate variable names for understandability; however, due to the large number of columns per table, the following abbreviations are used throughout the code to prevent users from having to type unnecessarily long lines.
+In general, it is best not to abbreviate variable names for understandability; however, due to the large number of columns per table, the following abbreviations are used in db column names to prevent users from having to type unnecessarily long lines.

 | term | abbreviation |
 |:-|:-|